beerose/blog/content/posts/stripe-with-blitz/post.md

 ### Stripe webhooks

-[Webhooks](https://stripe.com/docs/webhooks) allow us to receive event notifications about all kinds of actions happening with our account, e.g. new subscriptions, successful payments, failed payments, subscription cancels, and many more.
+[Webhooks](https://stripe.com/docs/webhooks) allow us to receive event notifications about all kinds of actions happening with our account, e.g., new subscriptions, successful payments, failed payments, subscription cancels, and many more.
 Our application can perform some actions on all of those events—for example, updating the database after a new subscription is created or updating customer info.

 To handle those events, we need a new API endpoint.